-If you’re shopping around for an inflatable touring paddle board, the 2018 Jimmy Styks Strider may not be on your radar yet — but it’s a board that certainly should be.
+If you’re shopping around for the best inflatable touring SUP, the 2018 Jimmy Styks Strider may not be on your radar yet but it’s a board that’s certainly worth checking out.
 This brand new model is affordable, lightweight, well-built, and comes with a fantastic bundle of SUP accessories.
 While there are a few minor things that we would improve upon in the future, the Strider is a really nice iSUP touring model and one of our top picks in this category for 2018.

 Compare Boards With Our SUP Explorer